jacobvarner/hoops-jacobvarner/_posts/2020-11-22-2020-2021-sec-basketball-team-previews-south-carolina-gamecocks.md

 ### Player Stats

 While I said that South Carolina is returning almost all of their players, they're still losing two starters and guys that were the third and fifth leading scorers on the team.
-Going off of Adjusted Game Score (my favorite advanced metric), Kotsar was actually South Carolina's best player last year because he did so much.
+Going off of Adjusted Game Score (my favorite advanced metric), Kotsar was South Carolina's best player last year because he did so much.
 It'll be hard to replace a guy that averaged over 11 points, 6 rebounds, 2 assists, 1 steal, and 1 block per game last year.

 If Justin Minaya and Wildens Leveque can make up for Kotsar's lost production in the frontcourt, South Carolina should have plenty of returning talent in the backcourt with leading scorers AJ Lawson and Jermaine Cousinard both returning.
 AJ Lawson flirted with the NBA Draft last year and could show that he's good enough after this season.